boson-php/docs/02.the-basics/window.md

 ```

 <tip>
-The end of the resizing occurs on the <b>mouse up</b> event at any place
+The end of the resizing occurs on the **mouse up** event at any place
-therefore, it is recommended to call this method when <b>mouse down</b>
+therefore, it is recommended to call this method when **mouse down**
 on any element.
 </tip>